 When dealing with an application for a “D” variance, the Zoning Board wants to know about “special reasons”.
-By showing special reasons (special reasons is a legal term under New Jersey Land Use Law), an applicant is satisfying the positive criteria required for a “D” variance.
+By showing special reasons (special reasons is a legal term under the New Jersey Land Use Law), an applicant is satisfying the positive criteria required for a “D” variance.
 Special reasons mean “the property is particularly suitable for the proposed use” thus serving the general welfare of the municipality.
 Don’t forget, however, that the negative criteria must also be addressed, meaning an applicant seeking a “D” variance, in addition to showing special reasons, must also show that the variance can be granted without causing a substantial negative detriment to the public good and won’t substantially impair the intent and purpose of the municipal zoning ordinance and municipal master plan.

 For “D variances”, special reasons can be shown in three ways.

 First, the use is “inherently beneficial” to the public good.
 An inherently beneficial use is generally a use that promotes the general welfare of the community.
 These uses are considered to be of universal value needed by the community.
 Some examples are hospitals, schools, child-care centers, etc. Uses that may be attractive because they provide jobs, services, products, and recreation are usually not deemed by themself inherently beneficial.